Conferences at the Strassler Center

 The Strassler Center for Holocaust and Genocide Studies hosted an international symposium, Policy and Practice: Pedagogy about the Holocaust and Genocide.
 The conference opened with a keynote panel History, Politics, and Education: Teaching about the Holocaust and Genocide.
 Panelists addressed key questions: Is Holocaust teaching in the United States and Europe morally driven, possibly at the expense of historical content?
 What are the politics of education about genocide in a post-conflict society like Cambodia?
 And what is the impact of curriculum silence in a denialist society such as Turkey?
 The symposium continued with a series of closed workshop panels on: Formal and Non-Formal Education; Content Orientation vs Civic Education; Challenges and Best Practice; Politics and Policy; and Looking Ahead.
 Educators, leading academics, museum curators, and doctoral students from around the world will participate.

 The first conference in 2009 was a landmark event co-sponsored with the Center’s partner institution, the Danish Institute for International Studies.
 Collectively envisioned by the Center’s doctoral students, the conference provided a forum for these younger scholars to present original research to their peers and invited eminent figures in the field.
 By sponsoring such an international conference tri-annually, the students assume a leadership role in growing a robust international community of genocide scholars.

 In another first, the Strassler Center collaborated with groups of undergraduate students to organize this international summit.
 The event featured a list of experts and organizations.

-This conference was organised under the guidance of Kaloosdian Mugar Professor, Taner Akçam.
+This conference was organized under the guidance of Kaloosdian Mugar Professor, Taner Akçam.
 The Strassler Center planned a fall 2011 conference, Beyond the Armenian Genocide: The Question of Restitution and Reparation in Comparative Review.